SunnyAggregator/osmosis-airdrop-calculations/README.md

 # SUNNY airdrop to Osmosis holders

 In October, the SUNNY airdrop claim to Osmosis holders will be available.
-To check how many SUNNY tokens you will be able to claim, see [airdrop-sorted-by-address-alphabetically.txt](./airdrop-sorted-by-address-alphabetically.txt), click `View raw`, and search for your address.
+To check how many SUNNY tokens you will be able to claim, see [airdrop-sorted-by-address-alphabetically.txt](https://raw.githubusercontent.com/SunnyAggregator/osmosis-airdrop-calculations/master/airdrop-sorted-by-address-alphabetically.txt) and search for your address.

 ## Relevant blog post